-As at 31 December 2020, the aggregate value of the buildings classified to property and equipment was 6% of the total Bank's assets.
-Bank's management measured the fair value of the buildings classifies to property and equipment bases available market information on the value of similar on an assessment of an independent appraiser engaged by the Bank's management and analysis of current market information.
+As at 31 December 2021, the aggregate value of the buildings classified to property and equipment was 7% of the total Bank's assets.
+Bank's management measured the fair value of the buildings classifies to property and equipment bases available market information on the value of similar on analysis of current market information.